cjohansson/emacs-ssh-deploy/README.md

 * If you press `C-c C-z R` you will rename current file or directory.
 * If you press `C-c C-z e` you will check for remote changes to the current file.
 * If you press `C-c C-z o` you will open remote file corresponding to local file.
+* If you press `C-c C-z m` you will open remote sql-mysql session on remote host.

 The local path and local root is evaluated based on their `truename` so if you use different symbolic local paths it shouldn't affect the deployment procedure.